 Of course, if you're writing a romantic plot, the main arc of the story hinges on effective romantic tension.

-This short, 6-lecture course examines how writers can imbue scenes with gripping sexual/romantic tension that gets readers turning the page in anticipation of how/when/whether a couple might consummate their relationship sexually or emotionally.
+This short, 6-lecture course examines how writers can imbue scenes with gripping sexual/romantic tension that gets readers turning the page in anticipation.

-I’ll provide you with over 10 specific methods of bringing tension into your scenes.
-And I’ll leave you with a scene-writing challenge and a guide for crafting successful sexual/romantic tension.
+I’ll provide you with 10 specific methods of bringing tension into your scenes.
+And I’ll leave you with a scene-writing exercise and a guide for crafting successful sexual/romantic tension.

-Preview the first lecture below, which orients you to some of the base concepts for the in-depth and practical discussions that come later in the course.
+Preview the first lecture in the course curriculum list above, which orients you to some of the base concepts for the in-depth and practical discussions that come later in the course.